top of page

 https://greens.org.au/act/news/media-release/greens-call-transparent-investigations-police-misconduct-following-incidents

-FAMILIES DEMAND INQUIRY INTO POLICE HANDLING OF MISSING PERSON CASES - 2025 NSW
+FAMILIES DEMAND INQUIRY INTO POLICE HANDLING OF MISSING PERSON CASES - 2025 NEW SOUTH WALES

 Families feeling abandoned by police are taking search efforts for their missing loved ones into their own hands.
 A petition has called for a NSW inquiry into the handling of cases and legislation to support an independent task force.